Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

-On the contrary, if $\mathcal{C}$ strictly contains the edge of $\Lambda$, the possible tangency types depend on the number of vertices and ends of $\Gamma$ contained in $\mathcal{C}$.
+On the contrary, if $\cY$ strictly contains the edge of $\Lambda$, the possible tangency types depend on the number of vertices and ends of $\Gamma$ contained in $\cY$.
 We label these quantities as $d$ and $q$, respectively.
 By construction, we have $2\leq d\leq 6$, whereas the bidegree of $\Gamma$ forces $0\leq q\leq 2$.
-Notice that $d\neq 5$ since this will force $q=1$ and a value five for the intersection multiplicity of $\mathcal{C}$, which cannot occur.
+Notice that $d\neq 5$ since this will force $q=1$ and an intersection multiplicity five on $\cY$, which cannot occur.

-The different possible combinations $(d,q)$ will produce different tangency types.
-For example, if $d=2$, the bidegree of $\Lambda$ forces $q=2$ and, furthermore, both legs of $\Gamma$ in $\mathcal{C}$ must be adjacent to the same vertex of $\Lambda$, which by symmetry can be assumed to $v_1$.
+The various combinations $(d,q)$ produce different tangency types.
+For example, if $d=2$, the bidegree of $\Lambda$ forces $q=2$ and, furthermore, both legs of $\Gamma$ in $\cY$ must be adjacent to the same vertex of $\Lambda$, which by symmetry can be assumed is the top one.
 Such situation produces a type (3ab) diagonal tangency.
-A similar analysis restrict the possible combinations of $(d,q)$ to $(3,0)$, $(3,1)$, $(4,2)$ and $(6,0)$, corresponding to types (3g), (3d) or (3d1), (3e) and (8), respectively. \autoref{lm:no3gNo3h1} below discards the (3d1) case.
+A similar analysis restrict the possible combinations of $(d,q)$ to $(3,0)$, $(3,1)$, $(4,2)$ and $(6,0)$, corresponding to types (3g), (3d) or (3d1), (3e) or (3e1), and (8), respectively. \autoref{lm:no3gNo3h1} below discards all of these types except for (3d) and (8).

 To conclude, we determine the types when $\Lambda$ is 4-valent.
 We let $v$ be its unique vertex.
-If $\mathcal{C}$ is a point, its type will be (4') or (1') depending on its location within $\Lambda$.
-The bidegree of $\Lambda$ restricts the multiplicity in both cases to be either 2 or 4.
+If $\cY$ is a point, its type will be (1'), (4a') or (4b') depending on its location within $\Lambda$.
+The bidegree of $\Lambda$ restricts the multiplicity in both cases to be either 2 (in the first two cases) or 4.

-On the contrary, if $\mathcal{C}$ arises from a non-proper intersection, its type depends on the number of legs of $\Lambda$ containing points of $\mathcal{C}$ in their relative interiors.
+On the contrary, if $\cY$ arises from a non-proper intersection, its type depends on the number of legs of $\Lambda$ containing points of $\cY$ in their relative interiors.
 Our options are limited by the smoothness of $\Gamma$ and the balancing condition.

-First, assume $\mathcal{C}$ lies in a single leg of $\Lambda$, say the negative horizontal one.
-If $\mathcal{C}$ is unbounded, the multiplicity value of $\mathcal{C}$ implies that both that $v\in \mathcal{C}$ and that $v$ is a vertex of $\Gamma$.
-The smoothness of $\Gamma$ then forces a type (6b') tangency.
-On the contrary, if $\mathcal{C}$ is bounded, we obtained either a tangency of type (3bb') or (3c') depending on whether or not $v$ is part of $\mathcal{C}$. \autoref{lm:3bbOr3eCross} below rules out the first option.
+First, assume $\cY$ lies in a single leg of $\Lambda$, say the negative horizontal one.
+If $\cY$ is unbounded, the multiplicity value of $\cY$ implies that both that $v\in \cY$ and that $v$ is a vertex of $\Gamma$.
+The smoothness of $\Gamma$ and the evenness of the multiplicity of $\cY$ yields a type (6b') tangency.
+On the contrary, if $\cY$ is bounded, we obtained either a tangency of type (3bb') or (3c') depending on whether or not $v$ is part of $\cY$. \autoref{lm:3bbOr3eCross} below rules out the first option.